A 30-year legacy of community-based impact in New York State

 In 2020, the College of Agriculture and Life Sciences at Cornell created the Department of Global Development to foster critical interdisciplinary research, teaching, and extension focused on the many urgent development challenges of our time.
 While “CaRDI” as an Institute was retired, the applied and engaged approaches used by CaRDI over the past three decades in focal areas such as food systems, energy transitions, demographics, environmental sustainability, community & economic development, etc., will be leveraged within this new local-global framework, as well as by new collaborative opportunities with a broad array of disciplinary perspectives.
 A key feature of the Department of Global Development will be an emphasis on engagement – between students, practitioners, communities, researchers, and policymakers - both in New York State and around the globe.
 This approach builds on the strong engagement legacy of CaRDI, with appreciated acknowledgement of our extensive network of stakeholders, partners, and collaborators.

 We look forward to strengthening these partnerships as we continue developing the new Global Development project.
-The Cornell Farmworker Program, LEAD NY, Rust2Green, and the Rural Schools Association will continue on as programs within Global Development. hmm1 [at] cornell.edu (Heidi Mouillesseaux-Kunzman), dlk2 [at] cornell.edu (David Kay), and rmb18 [at] cornell.edu (Robin Blakely-Armitage) will focus their efforts on building initiatives that contribute to engaged learning, engaged research, and engaged policy and practice opportunities in the new unit.
+The Cornell Farmworker Program, Lead NY and Rust2Green will continue on as programs within Global Development.
+Heidi Mouillesseaux-Kunzman, David Kay, and Robin Blakely-Armitage will focus their efforts on building initiatives that contribute to engaged learning, engaged research, and engaged policy and practice opportunities in the new unit.
 We invite you to be part of this new initiative, and to reach out to us with questions or ideas for collaboration.
-For more general questions, please contact mmh285 [at] cornell.edu (Matt Hayes), Associate Director of Communications for Global Development.
+For more general questions, please contact the globaldevelopment [at] cornell.edu (Department of Global Developmen)t.
 Previous CaRDI resources will be archived and available on the new department website later this fall.
 We will keep you up to date on publications, workshops, seminars, research projects, student engagement opportunities, and more, via new communication methods which you will have the choice to receive or not.
 Thank you for your contributions to CaRDI initiatives over the years; we are excited to write the next chapter with you.

-Connect with the CaRDI team in the Department of Global Development
+Connect with experts in the Department of Global Development

 CaRDI Community Development Institutes, 2013-2019